Doug MacLean: Career

 MacLean was hired to serve as the Blue Jackets' general manager on February 11, 1998, and added the position of team president to his responsibilities a month later.
 The Blue Jackets began play for the 2000–01 NHL season.
 On January 7, 2003 MacLean fired Blue Jackets head coach Dave King and named himself head coach, a position he held until January 1, 2004, when he promoted assistant coach Gerard Gallant to the role.
 MacLean remained president and general manager until he was fired at the conclusion of the 2006–07 season.
 The Blue Jackets never posted a winning record, going 172–258–62 under MacLean's leadership.
-He is the only general manager in NHL history to serve for six seasons without making the playoffs.
+He was the only general manager in NHL history to serve for six seasons without making the playoffs, a streak that lasted until 2025-2026, when Steve Yzerman completed his seventh consecutive season without a playoff appearance as general manager of the Detroit Red Wings.

 On August 7, 2007, MacLean, who led a group of nine investors, announced that the owner of the Tampa Bay Lightning, Palace Sports and Entertainment, agreed to sell the team to MacLean's group for $200 million.
 The sale collapsed in November 2007 when the ownership group was unable to make a $5 million payment due.
 MacLean and his partners later sued former associate Oren Koules, whom they accused of defaulting on his share, but also attempting to make his own deal with the Lightning.

 On August 18, 2008, MacLean became a co-host alongside Jack Armstrong on a sports talk radio show on Toronto Sports Radio Station, The Fan590, "The Game Plan".

 On September 18, 2009, MacLean took over the Hockey Central Radio program from 1–2 pm and was hired by Jim Balsillie as an advisor to the PSE group which attempted to acquire and relocate the Phoenix Coyotes to Canada.